kura78/Slimefun-Wiki/README.md

 # Running Requirements

 In order to run Slimefun Handbook, you need to have cloned the git repository and had ran `npm i` before running.
 You can start the server with `npm run dev` for development or `npm run preview` for preview.
+On Windows you have to run it with `npm run dev-win`, but the repository information will not work.

 # Conclusion